Nianna/hyphenator/README.md

 ## Requirements
-To use this tool, you need to have a hyphenation pattern dictionary for the desired language which can be downloaded e.g. from [LibreOffice repositories](https://github.com/LibreOffice/dictionaries).
+To use this tool, you need a hyphenation pattern dictionary for the desired language.
+It can be downloaded from [TeX hyphenation repository](https://github.com/hyphenation/tex-hyphen/tree/master/hyph-utf8/tex/generic/hyph-utf8/patterns/txt).
+Choose the *.pat.txt file.

+Alternatively, you can download the dictionary e.g. from [LibreOffice repositories](https://github.com/LibreOffice/dictionaries).
-Find the file with "hyph" prefix e.g. hyph_pl_PL.dic for Polish language.
+In this case choose file with "hyph" prefix e.g. hyph_pl_PL.dic for Polish language.

-## Hyph dic file format
-Hyph dictionaries contain metadata followed by a list of patterns.
-Make sure to pass only the patterns themselves when creating _Hyphenator_ instance.
+Make sure to remove the tags at the beginning of the file and only pass the patterns themselves to the _Hyphenator_.
 ```
 UTF-8  <---- encoding info, use it to load file
-LEFTHYPHENMIN 2  <------ minimium prefix length, the value can be passed to the Hyphenator in HyphenatorProperties
+LEFTHYPHENMIN 2  <------ this value can be passed to the Hyphenator as minLeadingLength
-RIGHTHYPHENMIN 2  <------ minimium suffix length, the value can be passed to the Hyphenator in HyphenatorProperties
+RIGHTHYPHENMIN 2  <------ this value can be passed to the Hyphenator as minTralingLength
-.ć8    <--- example pattern
+.ć8    <--- pattern
 .4ć3ć8
 .ćł8
 .2ć1ń8